Julius Peppers: 2018 season

 On March 14, 2018, Peppers signed a one-year contract extension with the Panthers.

 In week 6 against the Washington Redskins, Peppers recorded a sack and a forced fumble which gave him 50 forced fumbles for his career.
 Peppers is only the second player in NFL history to record at least 50 forced fumbles, the first being Robert Mathis.
-The Panthers would lose the game though 17-23.
-In week 7 against the Eagles, Peppers recorded a sack and forced fumble on fourth down late in the fourth quarter to seal the victory for the Panthers by a score of 21-17.
-In week 17 against the New Orleans Saints, in what would be his last NFL game, Peppers would have yet another dominant performance, one of many in his Hall of Fame worthy career.
-Peppers recorded 4 solo tackles, 1 sack, 2 other tackles for loss, and 1 pass defensed as he looked to be all over the field in helping to defeat the Saints by a score of 33-14.
+The Panthers lost the game though 17–23.
+In week 7 against the Philadelphia Eagles, Peppers recorded a sack and forced fumble on fourth down late in the fourth quarter to seal the victory for the Panthers by a score of 21–17.
+In week 17 against the New Orleans Saints, in what was his final NFL game, Peppers recorded four solo tackles, one sack, two tackles for loss, and one pass defensed as he looked to be all over the field in helping to defeat the Saints by a score of 33–14.

-Peppers finished the season with 14 solo tackles, 8 assisted tackles, 5 sacks, 2 forced fumbles, 1 fumble recovery, 6 passes defensed, and 3 stuffs.
+Peppers finished the season with 14 solo tackles, eight assisted tackles, five sacks, two forced fumbles, one fumble recovery, and six passes defensed.